 - Sunitinib Malate or Cediranib Maleate in Treating Patients with Metastatic Soft Tissue Sarcoma (NCT01391962)

 - Multitargeted Tyrosine Kinase Inhibitor PLX3397 in Treating Younger Patients with Refractory Leukemias or Solid Tumors (NCT02390752)

-- Brentuximab Vedotin and Combination Chemotherapy in Treating Younger Patients with Newly Diagnosed Hodgkin Lymphoma (NCT02166463)
+- Brentuximab Vedotin and Combination Chemotherapy in Treating Children and Young Adults with Stage IIB or Stage IIIB–IVB Hodgkin Lymphoma (NCT02166463)

-Finally, in 2017, NCI will launch the Pediatric Molecular Analysis for Therapy Choice (Pediatric MATCH) trial, which will provide opportunities to test molecularly targeted therapies in children with advanced cancers that have progressed on standard therapy.
-Tumor DNA sequencing will be used to identify those children whose cancers have a genetic abnormality for which either an approved or an investigational targeted therapy exists.
+In 2017, NCI and COG launched the NCI-COG Pediatric Molecular Analysis for Therapy Choice (Pediatric MATCH) trial, which is testing molecularly targeted therapies in children with advanced cancers that are not responding to treatment.
+Tumor DNA sequencing is being used to identify those children whose cancers have a genetic abnormality that is targeted by a drug being studied in the trial.